 - Leg Levelers – these allow your ladder to adapt to the uneven ground.

-- Ladder Stabilizers – these are arms that extend out from the ladder and rest on the rough.
+- Ladder Stabilizers – these are arms that extend out from the ladder and rest on the roof.
 This adds stability, and keeps you from damaging your gutter by resting the ladder on it.

 4. Gear Up